Acen service (acen.asmx) offers methods for managing activation center clients, orders, licenses and web licenses.

-Sample service client (VS 2010 VB.NET project) is included in product distribution.
-This client will demonstrate basic usage all available service methods.
+Sample service client desktop application (MS Visual studio VB.NET project) is included in product distribution.
+This application demonstrates basic usage of all available service methods.

 Project archive (acenservice.zip) is located in \help subdirectory of ACEN.

-- By default, localhost web reference point to service at: http://localhost/acen/acen.asmx.
-Please be sure to change it to reflect your custom setup.
+- By default, web reference points to localhost.
+Please be sure to replace it with valid web reference to your ACEN web service.